ahmetardal/DisableSubviews/README.md

                                               [NSNumber numberWithInt:5],
                                               [NSNumber numberWithInt:8], nil]];

-You can group certain UI elements using *NSBox*es or *NSView*s and call *disableSubviews:* methods on them to obtain more flexibility, if you need.
+You can group certain UI elements using NSBoxes or NSViews and call *disableSubviews:* methods on them to obtain more flexibility, if you need.

 ## License